Inner Child Healing Journal Prompts to Reconnect, Reflect, and Heal

 Use plain paper or digital tools.
 Research finds similar benefits across media as long as you write continuously.

 Track physiological cues.
 I mark pre- and post-writing heart rate readings on a smartwatch.
 You can note muscle tension.
-Over weeks, you should see a downward trend, confirming nervous-system regulation.
+Over the coming weeks, you should see a downward trend, which will confirm nervous system regulation.

 Combine with professional support.
 Inner child journal prompts work well with schema therapy and EMDR.
 A therapist can guide you if traumatic memories surface.